-An All-University Commencement Convocation is held in May for students on schedule and enrolled to complete degree requirements during the spring term.
-Students on schedule and enrolled to complete all degree requirements during the following summer session may also participate in the University Commencement Convocation, although their degrees will not be conferred until August.
-Students may also participate in departmental or school ceremonies following the University commencement according to the policies of the departments or schools.
+An All-University Commencement is held in May for students enrolled and on schedule to complete degree requirements during the spring term.
+If you are enrolled and on schedule to complete all degree requirements during the following summer session, you may also participate in the University Commencement Convocation, although your degree is not conferred until August.
+You may also participate in departmental or school ceremonies following the University commencement according to the policies of the departments or schools.

-An All-University December Commencement Convocation is held each year for students completing degree requirements during the fall term.
-Students who completed degree requirements during the previous summer session may also participate.
-Students on schedule and enrolled to complete all degree requirements during the following J Term (January) intersession may also participate in this ceremony, although their degrees will not be conferred until January.
+An All-University December Commencement is held each year for students completing degree requirements during the fall term.
+If you complete degree requirements during the previous summer session you may also participate.
+If you are on schedule and enrolled to complete all degree requirements during the following Jan Term (January) intersession, you may also participate in the December ceremony, although your degree is not conferred until January.

 To Apply for Graduation:

-A $30 late fee may be applied to a student’s account when the Registrar’s Office receives an Application for Candidacy to Graduate (ACG) after the conferral date noted in the SMU academic catalog.
+A $30 late fee may be applied to your account when the Registrar’s Office receives an Application for Candidacy to Graduate (ACG) after the conferral date noted in the SMU academic catalog.

 Degree Certification and Apostille

 You may bring your diploma to the University Registrar's Office located in the Laura Lee Blanton Building, Room 101.
-The University Registrar’s Office will provide a set of three notarized copies of your diploma for a fee of fifteen dollars ($15.00).
+The University Registrar’s Office will provide a set of three notarized copies of your diploma for a fee of fifteen dollars ($15.00) (order and pay through the RO MarketPlace).
 The documents include the signature of the Associate Registrar, the Notary’s seal, signature, and expiration date of the Notary.
 If you cannot bring the diploma in, please mail the diploma to either address below.

 USPS Mailing Address